hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-get-user-value admin FNAME

-The function for obtaining certain user's parameters.
+This function for obtaining certain user's parameters.

 *******************************************************************